If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 However, there are limitations to what you can and cannot do with a free WordPress.com account.

-For instance, being on a free plan, you can’t install premium themes and cannot stop the WordPress WordAds serving on your blog.
-Also, you cannot do a URL redirect.
+For instance, on a free plan, you can’t install premium themes, you cannot stop the WordPress WordAds serving on your blog, and you cannot redirect a URL.

-If you upgrade to the WordPress.com Pro plan, you can install custom themes, remove ads, and install plugins further to extend your blog functionalities, design, and features.
+If you upgrade to the WordPress.com Pro plan, you can install custom themes, remove ads, and install plugins to further extend your blog’s functionalities, design, and features.

-Unless you upgrade to one of the paid plans, your blog address will read something like my websitename.wordpress.com.
+Unless you upgrade to a paid plan, your blog address will look something like mywebsitename.wordpress.com.

-This is not user-friendly and advisable for a business website.
+This is not user-friendly or advisable for a business website.

 To remove this ugly-looking URL, purchase a custom domain name and link it to your free WordPress.com blog.

-The major disadvantage of hosting with WordPress.com is that you have to play by their rules.
+The major disadvantage of hosting with WordPress.com is that you must follow their rules.
 If you violate the terms of service, your blog might be deleted.

 Also, the possibilities of expanding your blog features and functions are pretty limited compared to Self-Hosted WordPress sites.